John Jameson (character): Fictional character biography

+While on the Moon, Jameson discovers the Godstone, a mystical other-dimensional ruby.
+The jewel grafts itself to his throat and transforms him into a white-furred werewolf known as the Man-Wolf after being exposed to moonlight.
+Spider-Man removes the ruby, but it is reattached by Morbius sometime later.

-Later, Jameson was transported to the dimension known as the Other Realm, from which the ruby originated.
-It was revealed that the ruby was created by the dying Stargod to pass on his powers to someone else.
-While on Earth, Jameson could only partially transform, resulting in his bestial form, while in the Other Realm he could fully transform, retaining his human intelligence and speech in lupine form.
-He took up the mantle of the Stargod, acted as champion of the Other Realm, and gained new powers such as telepathy and energy manipulation.
-He fought his foes with a sword, a dagger and a longbow and arrows in this incarnation.
-Afterward, he opted to return to Earth, resulting in him losing the ability to fully transform and the loss of all memory of his ever being the Stargod.
-He became the Man-Wolf again during this period and became the Stargod again at one point, teaming up with the She-Hulk and the Hellcat.
-He later returned to Earth, becoming the Man-Wolf again, and allowed himself to be subjected to a procedure that destroyed the Godstone, restoring him to normal for some time.
+Later, Jameson is transported to the dimension known as the Other Realm, from which the Godstone originated.
+It is revealed that the ruby was created by the dying Stargod to pass on his powers to someone else.
+While on Earth, Jameson could only partially transform, resulting in his bestial form, while in the Other Realm he could fully transform, retaining his human intelligence and capability of speech.
+He takes up the mantle of the Stargod, acting as the champion of the Other Realm, and gains new powers such as telepathy and energy manipulation.
+As the Stargod, Jameson wields a sword, dagger, and longbow.

+Jameson opts to return to Earth, resulting in him losing the ability to fully transform and losing all memory of his time as the Stargod.
+He becomes the Man-Wolf again during this period and briefly reassumes the Stargod name, teaming up with She-Hulk and Hellcat.
+Jameson later allows himself to be subjected to a procedure that destroys the Godstone.

-Jameson became the pilot of Captain America's personal Quinjet for a period, using the call-sign of "Skywolf".
-During this time, he was temporarily transformed into the Man-Wolf by Dredmund the Druid, who wanted the Stargod's power for himself.
-Jameson then left Captain America's employ due to his attraction to Diamondback (Captain America's then-girlfriend).
+Jameson becomes the pilot of Captain America's personal Quinjet for a period, using the call-sign of "Skywolf".
+During this time, he is temporarily transformed into the Man-Wolf by Dredmund the Druid, who wants the Stargod's power for himself.
+Jameson leaves Captain America's employ due to his attraction to Diamondback (Captain America's then-girlfriend).

 Jameson remains friends with Spider-Man and often tries to convince his father to "let up on [Spider-Man]".
-He spent some time as Ravencroft's Head of Security and briefly dated its director, Dr. Ashley Kafka.
-The Carnage symbiote briefly overwhelmed Jameson, using him to commit further murders before Carnage eventually bonded with Ben Reilly (Spider-Man at that time).
-Both Jameson and Ashley were fired by a director who was angry about the Chameleon's escape and subsequent wounding by Kraven the Hunter.
-Via hypnotherapy, Kafka helped discover that Jack O'Lantern had caused him to attack his hospitalized father.
-This therapy also briefly unleashed Jameson's Man-Wolf form before Ashley was able to help Jameson suppress his changes once more.
+He spends some time as Ravencroft's head of security and briefly dates its director, Ashley Kafka.
+The Carnage symbiote briefly overwhelms Jameson, using him to commit further murders before leaving him to bond with Ben Reilly.
+Both Jameson and Kafka are fired by a director who was angry about the Chameleon's escape and subsequent wounding by Kraven the Hunter.

-During the Civil War storyline, Jameson helped Captain America while the latter was in hiding.
-He was assisting She-Hulk in locating and signing up unregistered superheroes.
-Jameson had also been registered as the Man-Wolf under the Superhuman Registration Act.
-During this time, the villain Stegron temporarily transformed him into the Man-Wolf again, as a side-effect of a mad scheme to devolve the entire population of New York City.
-He attacked Mary Jane Watson and May Parker in Avengers Tower, but was subdued by Tony Stark's Guardsmen before he could harm them.
-Reed Richards subsequently cured him of this form.